Your Travel Guide to Phoenix, Arizona

 My favorite spot to eat around Phoenix is The Farm at South Mountain.
 It’s not just a restaurant, it’s a whole experience!
 Depending on what time of day you go, you’ll get a different restaurant experience.
 We went for brunch and had a laid back atmosphere and enjoyed our delicious food at a picnic table under the pecan trees.
 The food is made fresh from everything they grow and raise on their farm.
 After our brunch, we strolled around the farm looking at all their gardens and animals.
 It’s such a beautiful place!
 They also have a gift shop and even have a space for weddings and events.

 I love breakfast and brunch, and another delicious restaurant I recommend is Biscuits.
 This is the perfect spot to stop at after your hike to refuel.
 My aunt always orders the Champion Pancakes, which are filled with granola, blueberries, almonds, and cinnamon.
 They’re so good!
+Banana Nutella French Toast and of course their biscuits are also fan favorites.

 Day Trips from Phoenix

-If you have extra time while in Phoenix and are looking for some day trip ideas, definitely make a trip to Sedona!
+Definitely make a trip to Sedona!
 I’ve done a day trip to Sedona from Phoenix multiple times.
-It’s definitely a FULL day, so it could be made into a multiple day trip if you want to spend more time in Sedona.
+It’s certainly a FULL day, so it could be made into a multiple day trip if you want to spend more time in Sedona.
 Sedona from Phoenix is about 2 hours, so when we go, we leave very early in the morning.
-We also leave early in the morning, because we spend the day hiking in Sedona.
+Leaving early in the morning allows us plenty of time to spend a full day hiking in Sedona.

-I wrote a whole blog about my favorite photography and hiking spots around Sedona, so go give that a read if you plan to make a visit.
+I wrote a whole blog about My Favorite Photography and Hiking Spots Around Sedona, so go give that a read if you plan to make a visit.
 Sedona is just so beautiful and is one of my favorite places to hike, so if you get the opportunity to explore it, definitely take it!

 Overall thoughts on Phoenix, Arizona